Skip to Content

 6. 6.
 Where are the best places to visit Yoho National Park from?

-Scenic views at Emerald Lake in Yoho National Park, Canada
+Bailey stands on the edge and admires the views at Emerald Lake in Yoho National Park

 The park is home to lots of interesting natural attractions, including Emerald Lake, Kicking Horse Pass, and the Spiral Tunnels.
 There are also over 400 kilometers (248 miles) of hiking trails in the park, which is great news if you love to hike as much as we do!